Skip to main content

 🌟 with that first or another intuitive color, drew a reverb/ energy field around the body, and I mentioned the African Healer Eric Vormanns' teaching that the field needs to heal when there has been physical damage (a burn, cut or surgery)

-⭐ then free drawing (eyes open to choose colors) to 'Color away the pain' for 10+ minutes
+⭐ then a freestyle drawing (eyes open to choose colors) to 'Color away the pain' for 10+ minutes

 🌈 I invited them to hold their water or tea, and 'beam rainbows' into it, another teaching from Eric.
 And remember to breathe!